bustardcelly/blog-to-markdown/blog-posts/2014/02/10/cucumberjs-tests-browser/index.md

 Supported files related to this and any subsequent posts on this topic will be available at:
 [https://github.com/bustardcelly/cucumberjs-examples](https://github.com/bustardcelly/cucumberjs-examples)

 _Disclaimer: I did not start out this series to promote the [cucumberjs-browser](https://github.com/bustardcelly/cucumberjs-browser) tool.
-In fact, in came to life as a result of this series :)_
+In fact, it came to life as a result of this series :)_

 ## Why The Browser
 [CucumberJS](https://github.com/cucumber/cucumber-js) is built on [Node](http://nodejs.org).
 As such, the CLI tool that we have been running to verify our tests in previous articles is living in that environment.